sfigg/commercialization-public/test/hlk/testref/proximity-controller-testing-prerequisites.md

 Make sure that the test computer is in the ready state before you begin your testing.
 If a test requires parameters to be set, a dialog box appears for that test.
 Review the specific test topic for more information about the parameters.

 Manual Windows HLK tests require user intervention.
-When you run tests for a submission, it’s best to run the automated tests in a block separately from manual tests.
+When you run tests for a submission, it's best to run the automated tests in a block separately from manual tests.
 This prevents a manual test from interrupting an automated test.

 >[!IMPORTANT]
 >